tektoncd/pipeline/docs/pipelineruns.md

   registry (via the image `PipelineResource`) and Kubernetes cluster (via the cluster `PipelineResource`).

-Specify the `PipelineResources` in the PipelineRun using the `resources` section in the `PipelineRun` spec, for example:
+Specify the `PipelineResources` in the `PipelineRun` using the `resources` section in the PipelineRun's spec, for example:

 ```yaml
 spec: